edm00se/blog/_drafts/2015-02-19-servlet-implementation.md

 {% gist dcefcc6474defcb9b380 %}<br />

 Aside from a bit of voodoo, this should show how we can map our end point names to the class names and proper names, respectively.
-As you can see, I mapped each of my example servlets (_HttpServlet_, _DesignerFacesServlet_, and _AbstractXSPServlet_) from the last post into respective end point names/keys.
+As you can see, I mapped each of my example servlets (_HttpServlet_, _DesignerFacesServlet_, and _AbstractXSPServlet_) from the last post into respective endpoint names/keys.

 {:.table .table-bordered}
 | Servlet Endpoint                       | Servlet Class                                 | Name                 |